 Below you will find brief snippets of gossip, news, random thoughts, and stray opinions.
 Hopefully, it will be as exciting and engaging for you as it is thrilling for José-Maria Vicente to peruse a well-stocked and comprehensive wine list.
 We can only hope so!

 When we get around to it, we will convert this page into a more fully functional newsfeed but for the moment the newest updates will be at the top.
 Just bookmark this page and check back for updates.

 We recently received an email from Davy Dosnon in the Côte des Bar reporting that he is projecting an 80% reduction in yields this year due to the devastating frosts last month.
-Despite this setback, he has started the conversion to organic farming and he is close to a deal to purchase the last 3 hectares of his leased vineyards.
+Despite this setback, he is close to a deal to purchase the last 3 hectares of his leased vineyards.
 This would allow him to change from one of the smallest NM to just a small RM.
 All of Dosnon’s Champagnes are currently available except Récolte Blanche which will be available in August.
 We will have more information about Champagne and all things bubbly in our not-a-newsletter next month.

 –5/12/21 by JDH & S.S.

 Lilacs out of the dead land, mixing